Handling Common Objections to Addiction Treatment During Intervention

 Handle the Logistics and Handle the Common Objections to Addiction Treatment

-Some of the most common objections that people have to getting treatment are logistical.
+Some of the most common objections that people have to get treatment are logistical.
 These include the fact that they could not afford childcare or treatment itself.
 Or perhaps they’re afraid that they would not be able to get off work without losing their job.
 It’s important to prepare possible answers for these objections by doing things such as finding out what portion of treatment their insurance would cover or finding family members and friends who have already offered to help take care of their children.
 In addition, it is, in fact, illegal for an employer to fire a person for getting addiction treatment.

 Financial reasons are often hard to navigate.
 But it is important to remind your loved ones that the costs of their addiction will severely outweigh the cost of treatment and the expenses surrounding it.
-Remind them that their wellbeing is well worth any price, and if possible, that you and their other loved ones are willing to help.
+Remind them that their well-being is well worth any price and, if possible, that you and their other loved ones are willing to help.

 Continued after video: